agentmirv/randomtables/README.md

 A Google Sheet (spreadsheet) can contain one or more named sheets.
 The following sections describe a sheet named **Index** and a sheet named **Links**.

+For Google Sheet examples of the format described below, see the example folder URL in the section **How do I use this?**

 ### Index Sheet
 The sidebar buttons are generated from entries in a sheet named **Index**.
 The first row is assumed to be a header and is skipped.